-The Bachelor of Arts Major in Sociology provides students with critical, practical and transformative studies that aim to prepare them for life and work in a diverse and globalized world.
-It is a flexible and well-rounded program, offering academic rigor and a solid grounding in sociology theory and research methods, and the study of societies in local and global contexts.
-Opportunities for engaging in applied, experiential and community-based learning are provided throughout the program.
+The Bachelor of Arts Major in Sociology provides students with critical, practical, and transformative studies that aim to prepare them for life and work in a diverse and globalized world.
+It is a flexible and well-rounded program, offering academic rigor in the study of societies in local and global contexts.
+Opportunities for engaging in applied, experiential, and community-based learning are provided throughout the program.

-Students may choose to gain a broad understanding of the discipline by taking courses in a wide range of sub-fields in sociology or streamline their programs by concentrating on particular subjects of interest to them such as gender and sexuality, racialized and ethnic minority groups, Indigenous studies, media and cultural studies, education, global social problems and social justice.
-In their final year, students may opt to hone their research skills by taking courses in Canadian and global studies with a primary research component.
-Or they may choose to take one of the community services courses to gain practical work experience by volunteering in an organization within the local community or participating in a field-school overseas in a developing nation.
+Students enjoy courses in a wide range of topics in Sociology, such as gender and sexuality, racialized and ethnic minority groups, economic inequality, Indigenous studies, media and cultural studies, education, global social problems, and social justice.
+In their final years of the program, students hone their research skills by taking courses with a primary research component.
+They may also take a service-learning course, in which they gain practical experience by volunteering for their chosen organization within the community.

 Faculty's website: kpu.ca/arts

 Students pursuing a major in Sociology must be admitted to the Faculty of Arts.

 Students intending to graduate with this Faculty of Arts Bachelor’s degree must declare the credential by the time they complete 60 credits of undergraduate coursework.
 At the time of declaration, the student must satisfy all of the following requirements:

 - In good academic standing with the University

 - Completion of a minimum of 18 credits of undergraduate coursework, including the following with a minimum grade of “C”: